 You can place source files in a path that uses either the default or local directory.
 However, you typically place dashboard source files in a path that includes the local directory.

-However, if you place source files in the default directory you can lose your changes during updates.
-When you update Splunk, or update an app within a Splunk instance, Splunk overwrites the contents of the default directory, but leaves the local directory untouched.
-So place your dashboard source simple XML files in the local directory to ensure that they are not lost after an update.
-The previous examples in Simple XML source files) use the local directory.
+If you place source files in the default directory you can lose your changes during updates.
+When you update the Splunk platform, or update an app within a Splunk platform instance, the update overwrites the contents of the default directory, but leaves the local directory untouched.
+Place your dashboard source simple XML files in the local directory to ensure that they are not lost after an update.
+The previous examples in Simple XML source files use the local directory.

-For more information on file precedence in Splunk, see Configuration file precedence.
+For more information on file precedence, see Configuration file precedence.

-By default, this directory contain the following two files:
+By default, this directory contains the following two files:

 Import files from the same app